 What Are the Most Common Tax Penalties & How Can You Avoid Paying Them?

-The IRS charges tax penalties for all sorts of reasons, from filing taxes late to having no health insurance, and paying less than you owe or even underestimating your quarterly tax payments.
+In 2020, the IRS charges tax penalties for all sorts of reasons, from filing taxes late to having no health insurance, and paying less than you owe or even underestimating your quarterly tax payments.

 Basically, if you do anything wrong when it comes time to filing your taxes, the IRS is going to punish you by levying a tax penalty that requires you to pay an additional amount of money.